 Each of those bigger categories is either “task” or “relationship” focused.

-When you take the test, you uncover your top 5 Strengths.
-With only 4 categories however, you can easily figure out where you’re dominant.
+When you take the test, you uncover your top five Strengths.
+With only four categories, however, you can easily figure out where you’re dominant.

 At Skipio, for example, our Customer Love Team is focused on helping people.
 So it’s no surprise that most of those team members have strengths that are “relationship” focused.
 But if you run over to our accounting department or talk to our developers, you’ll find out they have talents that are more “task” oriented, which helps explain why they’re so good at their jobs.